Public Anonymity Is Under Pressure From Facial Recognition

 Integration of public and private camera networks

-International sharing of facial recognition databases No vote was held if you wanted to live in a panopticon.
-The Fundamental Question At what point does "security" become tyranny?
+International sharing of facial recognition databases These proposals are moving faster than the public debate around them.
+The Fundamental Question At what point does "security" become a serious threat to civic freedom?
 When you can't walk down the street without being identified?

 When your presence at a protest becomes part of a permanent record?

-it.
-The question now is: what are you going to do about it? --- _This article discusses real surveillance technology and its implications.
+too entrenched to challenge. —- _This article discusses real surveillance technology and its implications.

 Public anonymity is a fundamental aspect of a free society.
 Its loss affects